 A stunning original work by Rod McIntosh

-Indian ink on Chinese mulberry paper, mounted to Fabriano cartridge (120gsm) on panel, bole, 24 carat gold leaf resin coated.
+Indian ink on Chinese mulberry paper, mounted to Fabriano cartridge (120gsm) on panel, gesso, matt varnish and 24 carat gold leaf on bole.

 Rod McIntosh’s current work is in the tradition of drawing, following traditional eastern ink recipes on delicate Chinese papers.
 His mark-making is a process guided by mindfulness, each fluid movement with his brush is connected to his body and breath in a manner of meditation.
 Being an artist, for Rod, is not just about being defined by the time and work created in the studio and the bricks and mortar of a studio, it is an all-encompassing part of who he is and vital to who he is.
 These rituals, these activities are the pillars to support that creativity and well-being.
 He speaks of his works as; “Physical meditations, that offers himself, and the viewer, a moment to pause.”
 The muted, monotone palette of his striking, minimalist works echo the quiet and calm meditative state that is so integral to his process.